Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Problem statement

 \section{Problem statement}

-The dataset copyright auditing problem can be formally defined as follows.
-The notations used in the paper are summarized in table~\ref{tab:notations}.
+\textbf{Dataset provenance auditing (DPA) problem.} We consider the problem of auditing whether a collection of high-quality documents has been used to fine-tune a LLM under the assumption that the documents can be proactively marked before potential usage.
+The goal is to enable reliable post-hoc detection of unauthorized usage.

-\textbf{Data provenance auditing (DPA) problem}.
-Let $\col$ denote a protected dataset (e.g., a collection of news articles, poems, personal documents), and let $\mathcal{L}$ denote a suspicious model potentially trained or fine-tuned on a dataset including $\col$.
-A data provenance auditing procedure $\mathcal{P}$ takes as input both $\col$ and $\mathcal{L}$ and outputs a binary decision: $\mathcal{P}(\col,\mathcal{L}) \rightarrow \{0,1\}$.
-If $\mathcal{P}$ returns $1$ the procedure claims that $\col$ (or part of it) was used in the training or fine-tuning of $\mathcal{L}$; otherwise, it returns $0$.
+We decompose such auditing procedures in two components: (1) a \emph{marking scheme} $mark$, which embeds imperceptible marks in documents prior to release, and (2) a \emph{verification procedure} $verif$, that queries the suspicious model and makes a decision from the resulting responses.

-We consider the case of protection of sensitive documents (because of copyright, privacy...) where initial sensitive documents can be marked beforehand, to then be detected.
-In addition, the auditing procedure must operate under black-box conditions, as proprietary LLMs often restrict access to their internal states and token probabilities, particularly in fine-tuned chatbots, which typically expose only their output text.
-This leads to a DPA in two steps: (1) a \emph{marking scheme} called $mark$ which embeds marks in documents, and (2) a \emph{verification procedure} called $verif$, which prompts the suspicious model and makes a decision from the resulting responses.
-This leads to two layers of requirements.
+Let $\col$ denote a protected dataset (e.g., a collection of news articles, poems...), marked prior to release.
+Let $\mathcal{L}$ denote a suspicious model fine-tuned on a dataset that may include $mark(\col)$.
+The verification procedure has access to both $mark(\col)$ and $\mathcal{L}$ and outputs a binary decision.
+Specifically, $verif(mark(\col),\mathcal{L}) \in \{0,1\}$, where output $1$ indicates the claim that $\col$ (or part of it) was used in the fine-tuning of $\mathcal{L}$, and output $0$ indicates no such claim.
+A valid DPA scheme must satisfy requirements at two levels:

-\textbf{Data marking requirements.} A marking scheme $mark$ embeds imperceptible marks into documents $\doc \in \col$ before possible training or fine-tuning.
-It must satisfy the following requirements:
+\textbf{Data marking requirements.} A marking scheme $mark$ embeds marks into documents $\doc \in \col$ before possible fine-tuning and must satisfy the following:

-\begin{itemize} \item \textbf{Text authenticity}.
-The marking scheme ensures that a marked document $mark(\doc)$ must leave the visible form of $\doc$ unchanged, ensuring that the author’s original words remain fully intact (e.g., in poems or literary works the exact form of the text is crucial).
+\textit{Text authenticity.} The marking scheme must preserve the visible text exactly, ensuring that the author’s original wording and formatting remain unchanged.

-\item \textbf{Scalability}.
-The marking scheme must support the assignment of many distinct watermarks across users and documents, enabling multi-watermark attribution without collisions or interference.
+\textit{Scalability.} The marking scheme must support the assignment of many distinct watermarks across users and documents, enabling multi-watermark attribution without collisions or interference.

-\item \textbf{Robustness}.
-The marking scheme must ensure that marked texts remain effective despite common transformations, such as copy–paste or format conversions between (e.g., PDF and plain text) and, to the extent possible, active manipulations (e.g., text normalization or automated cleaning). \end{itemize}
+\textit{Robustness.} Marks must remain detectable despite common data processing and normalization pipelines; robustness is required only against non-adversarial transformation and filters.
+We discuss robustness to adversarial transformations with comparison to the existing works in limitations.

 \textbf{Verification procedure requirements.} Given a suspicious model $\mathcal{L}$ and a set of marked sensitive documents $mark(\col)$, the verification procedure $verif$ must satisfy: